edwinmelero/Nikto-and-Burp-Suite/README.md

 # Review Vulnerable Code
 Having proven vulnerabilities, we need to determine what mitigation options are suitable.
 In most cases this will involve patching and testing the application with improved code.
-Compare two code versions to see how the SQL vulnerability could be dealt with by improved input validation.
+This how the SQL vulnerability could be dealt with by improved input validation.

 ![image](https://github.com/itzyezz/Burp-Suite/assets/105263523/0e436e02-bc36-4acc-b9a9-97a2c3b3d482)